Paweł Strąk: Club

 His former clubs include Wisła Kraków and Zagłębie Lubin.
-In June 2008 he signed a two-year-contract with the Austrian club SV Ried.
-In December 2008 he signed with Górnik Zabrze.
+In June 2008, he signed a two-year-contract with the Austrian club SV Ried.
+In December 2008, he signed with Górnik Zabrze.

 National team

-Strąk is a former U-21 Poland national football team member.
+Strąk is a former Poland U21s member.
 In 2002, he was also called up to the senior national team for a game against Denmark but did not play.